brandonrobertz/autoscrape-py/README.md

     # If you're developing on the scraper
     pip install -r requirements.dev.txt

+## Running

+### Environment Test Crawler

 You can run a test to ensure your webdriver is set up correctly by running the `test` crawler:

     ./scrape.py --loglevel DEBUG --maxdepth 10 test [SITE_URL]

 The `test` crawler will just do a depth-first click-only crawl of an entire website.
 It will not interact with forms or POST data.

+### Manual Config-Based Scraper

 There's also the `manual-control` scraper, which runs based on some command line options to control crawling for search forms and interacting with them.
 Currently, the config-based iterating model can be ran like this:

     ./scrape.py \
         --loglevel DEBUG
         --maxdepth 10 \
+        --next_match "next page" \
+        --form_match "first name" \
         manual-control [SITE_URL]

+In the above example, the scraper will crawl until it finds a form that contains the text "first name", then begins to scrape it, clicking on buttons/links containing "next page" until there are no more.

+### Fully Automated Scrapers

 More advanced scrapers are currently under active development.

-The experimental ML-based `autoscraper-ml` crawler-scraper can be ran with this set of options:
+The experimental machine learning-based `autoscraper-ml` crawler-scraper can be ran with this set of options:

     ./scrape.py autoscrape-ml \
         --loglevel DEBUG \